-Also, we strive hard to provide a stable and smooth scraping experience.
+We also strive hard to provide a stable and smooth scraping experience.
 OP 8.1 solved tech issues in OP 7 like stuttering, flashback, and software crash.
-All the common UI interactions with OP 8.1 such as app launching, task configuration and data export can be completed within 0.5s on average.
+All common UI interactions with OP 8.1 such as app launch, task configuration and data export can be completed within 0.5s on average.

 2. Robust Compatibility

 The great news is that besides the Windows systems, OP 8.1 is available for Mac OS as well!
 Mac users have developed a strong voice in demand on the Mac version.
 We listened to you speak!